 For example, does your child have any colleges or majors already in mind?
 Are you hoping they’ll consider other options?
 Also, who will be paying for what?
 If you’re footing the bill, do you have certain cost restrictions?

-Being open and honest with one another now can help you avoid any incorrect assumptions later on.
+Being open and honest with one another now about college can help you avoid any incorrect assumptions later on.

 When your child shares their hopes for the future with you, listen to them.
 Acknowledging that you care about what they’re saying and that they are part of the decision-making process is crucial, even if you have differing opinions.